SwatDoge/Krunker-API-resorter/README.md

  # Warning: old code
- Code is a year old so its basically absolete
+ Code is a year old so its basically absolete (though most of the apis still work fine)

  # Sorting
  Krunker Api resorted and downscaled: https://swatdoge.nl/s/krunkerbrowser/krunker_data_sorted.json